JinLi711/UIA/Yelp/Log.md

     >> Write the head of the data to a csv file
     >> write.table(head,"PATH_TO_FILE2")

+    * ANDREW
+    >> Sure.
+So what I gather from the instructions and the log is that there are some missing counties for specific variables, most notably "religneg," crime rate, and non-white populations.
+I'm trying to figure out primarily what causes the missing variables and also what "religneg" means; right now, I think it's a combination of institutions?
+I'm still trying to follow up on Professor Clark's response from last night and continue working on it.

   * Email to Professor Clark
     >> Dear Professor Clark,